+ LR-Icons —

 While student loan assistance programs like the Nurse Corps and PSLF offer some loan forgiveness, they require nurses to work for a qualifying employer for several years.
 With refinancing, you may have greater flexibility to change jobs or employers.
 The ability to change jobs can lead to higher earning potential and/or a less stressful workplace environment, and even free up your budget/time to pursue advanced nursing degrees and certifications.

-Downsides of Refinancing
+Downsides of refinancing

 There are a few cons to refinancing federal loans as a nurse.
 For example, if you refinance your federal loans, you will lose access to certain income-drive repayment plans or loan forgiveness programs, like PSLF, as those programs only apply to federal student loans.